AdobeDocs/experience-manager-learn.en/help/assets/deployment/multitenancy-concurrent-article-understand.md

 ### Logging {#logging}

 AEM provides out of the box interfaces for robust logger configuration that can be used to our advantage in shared development scenarios.
 By specifying separate loggers for each brand, by package name, we can achieve some degree of log separation.
-While system-wide operations like replication and authentication will still be logged to a central location, non-shared custom code can be logged separately, easing monitoring and debugging efforts for each brand’s technical team.
+While system-wide operations like replication and authentication will still be logged to a central location, non-shared custom code can be logged separately, easing monitoring and debugging efforts for each brand's technical team.

 ### Backup and Restore {#backup-and-restore}